 Within the natural features of CRISPR arrays, we discovered that the region upstream of CRISPR arrays contributes to the production of the encoded guide RNAs.
 This region, called the leader, was associated with other aspects of CRISPR biology but never guide RNA production.
 We showed for some CRISPR-Cas systems that this region interacted with the front end of the CRISPR array, promoting subsequent processing steps.
 As a result, the guide RNA targeting the invader most recently encountered by the cells is prioritized for defense, ensuring that the systems are primed against invaders that might reappear or could still be lurking in the environment.

-Finally, we have been advancing a simple system for characterizing CRISPR biology and technologies: cell-free transcription-translation (TXTL).
-TXTL can be created with specially prepared innards of bacterial cells, allowing us to go from DNA to RNA to protein without working with live cells or going through time-consuming protein and RNA purifications.
+Finally, we advanced a simple system for characterizing CRISPR biology and technologies: cell-free transcription-translation (TXTL).
 Using.
-TXTL, we were able to establish new approaches for characterizing CRISPR-Cas systems involving multiple components.
+TXTL, we established new approaches for characterizing CRISPR-Cas systems involving multiple components.
 We also found that re-optimizing TXTL preparation allowed us to begin using linear DNA.
 This step makes it easier to go from designed DNA sequence to experimental testing, accelerating our ability to perform experiments.

 The work on Cas12a2 nucleases will next explore the natural diversity of these nucleases.
 Their diversity appears to be far greater than we initially reported, and we expect to reveal new biochemical properties that could expand the application space of these nucleases.
 These nucleases also co-occur with Cas12a nucleases next to individual CRISPR arrays, where we expect to uncover how these nucleases utilize individual arrays to combat targeted invaders.
-We will also begin exploring in vitro and cellular applications of these nucleases, such as their use for molecular diagnostics.
+We will also begin exploring in vitro and cellular applications of these nucleases, such as their use for molecular diagnostics or programmable cell killing, where the latter became the basis of a funded ERC proof-of-concept grant.

 We also will delve into the stability of CRISPR arrays.
 Our expectation is that we will identify cellular factors responsible for their stability, where such factors can be expressed in other organisms to boost the overall performance of CRISPR arrays.